nz0001na/deepfake_detection/README.md

 This repository explores some detection algorithms for deepfake face images detection, and tries to extract more representative features of fake face images.

 # Content
-* Codes of deepfake detection algorithms
+* Some codes of deepfake detection algorithms

 # Introduction
 * Cast the forgery detection as a binary classification problem (real/fake).